Mathavan-T/Mathavan-T---Python-Foundation-Program/project/README.md

 # 🛒 E-Commerce Management System (Python + MySQL)

 This is a console-based E-commerce application developed as part of the Hexaware Python Foundation Program.
-The project follows Object-Oriented Programming principles and uses MySQL (via XAMPP) for backend data storage.
+The project follows Object-Oriented Programming principles and uses MySQL for backend data storage.

 ---